 What if I haven’t taken the TOEFL or GRE exam yet?

-Admissions decisions are based primarily upon the admissions committee's estimation of the student's potential for scholarly achievement and the ability of the Stony Brook faculty to support the student in his or her intended field of scholarly study.
-If your file is incomplete, this will be impossible to determine.
+Admissions decisions are based primarily upon assessment of the student's academic records, potential for scholarly achievement, and the ability of our to support the student's intended field of study.

 When does the Department decide?